Patent Portfolio (1-15-2014)View PDF

 Systems based on the mMed patent portfolio offer numerous benefits to all healthcare stakeholders.

-Benefits for purchasing or licensing mMed patents include: (i) competitive barrier against others providing similar/same service, and (ii) ability to control who competes in your market via licensing.
-Benefits accrue to patent owner/licensor.
+Benefits for purchasing or licensing patents include: (i) competitive barrier against others providing similar/same service, and (ii) ability to control who competes in your market via licensing.
+Benefits accrue to patent owners and licensors.

-Pharma is being asked to demonstrate evidence-based outcomes and improvement in quality of life, and with mobility being crucial to quality of life, there is a strong rationale for a Pharma emphasis on mHealth.
+Pharma is being asked to demonstrate product value, evidence-based outcomes, and improvement in quality of life.
+With mobility being crucial to quality of life, there is a strong rationale for a Pharma emphasis on mHealth.
 Service beyond the script and mHealth/medication telemanagement are now key parts of pharmaceutical companies' strategies to gain and retain patients.
 This is ever more important in a healthcare environment in which patients, practitioners and others, assess the value of pharma products.

 mHealth/medication telemanagement can provide real-time information to permit Pharma to manage the medications they provide.
 Such information can be of significant predictive value, as well.